 Capital at risk.

-Yes, you can make a lot of money from investing in stocks, but you can lose a lot of money too.
+Yes, you can make a lot of money from investing in stocks, but you can lose a lot of money, too.
 Always remember that the stock market is not a place to create wealth.
 It is a place to grow your wealth.

-The best way to create wealth is to build a company or get hired in an existing company.
+The best way to create wealth is to build a company or get hired by an existing company.
 Depending on your circumstances, the business you build may create wealth for you passively or actively.
 As an employee, you create wealth actively by going to work and earning a wage.

 The second-best way to create wealth is to cut your costs.
 It is the gap between your income and expenses that creates wealth.
 We cannot stress this enough.
 Do not let society pressure you into spending unnecessarily.
-If you need to track your expenses to understand your spending better, use our free budget app, Budget by Koody.
+If you need to track your expenses to better understand your spending habits, use our free budget app, Budget by Koody.

 The third-best way to create wealth is to improve your skills.
 One of our favourite quotes is by best-selling author Hal Elrod.
 He wrote, "Your level of success will seldom exceed your level of personal development because success is something you attract by the person you become."